trevor-the-developer/warp-terminal-clone-bootstrap/README.md

-# 🚀 Warp Terminal Bootstrap
+# 🚀 Wurp Terminal Bootstrap

 A comprehensive bootstrap script that generates a complete AI-powered terminal application built with .NET 8.